School Field Trips

 Aquatic Trek

 Explore the wonders of biodiversity at Greater Cleveland Aquarium in this specialized guided tour.
-Venture through all of the Aquarium galleries, meet hundreds of animals from a variety of ecosystems and ask Aquarium educators questions along the way.
-Engaging scavenger hunts are available for PreK-2nd grade, 3rd-5th grade, and 6th-12th grade.
+Venture through each of the Aquarium galleries, meet hundreds of animals from a variety of ecosystems and ask Aquarium educators questions along the way.
+Engaging scavenger hunts are available.
 We’ll see catfish, stingrays, eels, sharks and so much more.
 Enhances standards in life science and science inquiry.
-(60-75 min)
+(60-75 min) (Max 60 people)

 Finding Fish Friends